bittrance/sumpter/README.md

 client.stop
 ```

 A typical asynchronous use case.
-Note that Google require the account to be putt in 'less secure apps' mode for password access to work.
+Note that Google require the account
+to be put in 'less secure apps' mode for password access to work.

 ```ruby
 require 'sumpter'